qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

   _options_ include "barrier=1", "noauto\_da\_alloc", "discard", ... as
   a comma separated string, e.g. barrier=1,noauto\_da\_alloc

-`parse_apex_configs`
+`perform_apex_config`
-> Parses config file(s) from the mounted APEXes.
-Intended to be used only once when apexd notifies the mount event by setting apexd.status to ready.
+> Performs tasks after APEXes are mounted.
+For example, creates data directories for the mounted APEXes, parses config file(s) from them, and updates linker configurations.
+Intended to be used only once when apexd notifies the mount event by setting `apexd.status` to ready.

 `restart <service>`
 > Stops and restarts a running service, does nothing if the service is currently